makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 ## Use case 3 - Having basic stats on your database without proper monitoring

-In a small project, you can always have a nice monitoring for your database.
-Often all you have is a simple database client.
+In a small project, you can't always have a nice monitoring for your database.
+Often all you have is a simple database client accesible throw a ssh connection.
 In such case, getting stats frequently ends with copy/pasting big SQL queries in a shell prompt.

 If this sounds familiar to you, try to launch: